VeronikaRuliskova/help/docs/admin-sms.md

 ## How can I add or activate a new admin for a message template?
 To add or activate a new admin for a message template:
 1. Go to Admin SMS
-2. Select which template you want to activate or add a new admin to and click on it
+2. Select for which template you want to activate or add a new admin to and click on it
 3. Click Admin manager in the left-bottom corner
 4. Click Add administrator
 5. Fill the form